 Staff members shall not request vacation, personal time off, or unscheduled leave unless they have sufficient annual leave time accrued prior to departure date.
-Staff members will not be allowed to use dock time for vacation or personal time off.
+Staff members will not be allowed to use dock time for vacation or personal time off unless approved by the Chief Probation Officer or the authorized designee.
 It is the staff member's responsibility to cancel vacation dates accordingly if they do not have sufficient annual leave time accrued prior to departure date.